BonsonW/slow5curl/docs/slow5curl_api/slow5curl.md

 } slow5_curl_t;
 ```

-The *conn_stack_t* structure is a stack of connections intended to be used by multi-threaded fetches:
+The *s5curl_multi* is a resource intended to be used by multi-threaded fetches.

 ### High-level API